3. Impulsivity / inhibition problems with ADHD

 - Lesions of the orbitofrontal cortex

-Impulsivity seems to result from the avoidance of negative affective states associated with delay.
+Impulsivity appears to result from the avoidance of negative affective states associated with delay.
 People with ADHD perceive a delay before (personally desired) outcomes or events as particularly aversive, which reinforces the motive to avoid this delay.
-Fittingly, in ADHD, the amygdala is hypersensitized to cues of delay (personally desired events).27
+Fittingly, in ADHD, the amygdala is hypersensitized to cues of delay (personally desired events).29

-Delay aversion and the preference for quicker and smaller rewards in ADHD is completely normalized by access to immediate visual stimuli during the waiting period.30
+Delay aversion and the preference for quicker and smaller rewards in ADHD is completely normalized by access to immediate visual stimuli during the waiting period.32

-Dopaminergic drugs, especially those targeting DRD2 and DRD3, correlated with an increased preference for later rewards.
-Testosterone and cortisol led (in the short term) to more impulsive decisions.i26
+Dopaminergic drugs, especially those that address DRD2 and DRD3, correlated with an increased preference for later rewards.
+Testosterone and cortisol led to more impulsive decisions (in the short term).28

 On the neurophysiological causes of impulsivity and inhibition problems ⇒ The neurophysiological correlates of inhibition and impulse control problems.